engineer-andrew/ea-customizable-components/projects/ea-multi-select-dropdown/README.md

 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: red;">String Array</span>
 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: green;">Optional</span>

-Allows you to specify any classes that should be applied to the wrapper that sits around the entire multi-select-dropdown.
+Allows you to specify any classes that should be applied to the wrapper that sits around the entire ea-multi-select-dropdown.
 For internal purposes, we style this wrapper &lt;div&gt; with a class named `ea-multi-select-dropdown-container`.

 Since: 0.0.1